Irvine Premises Liability Lawyer

 In essence, if a hazardous condition contributes to causing your injuries, the property owner or manager can be held responsible for the resulting damages.
 According to respondeat superior laws, the principal will be held liable for the negligent conditions that caused your injuries.

-Basic requirements for a property owner will depend on the specific property, but typically include providing sufficient security, proper lighting, and adequate maintenance to minimize hazards.
+Basic requirements for a property owner will depend on the specific property, but may include providing sufficient security, proper lighting, and adequate maintenance to minimize hazards.

-All property owners have a legal duty to take reasonable measures to make sure that their pool is safe for everyone.
+All property owners have a legal duty to take measures to ensure that their pool is safe for everyone.
 These requirements apply to:

 - Government property owners of public swimming pools or school swimming pools

-Warning Signs: Pool owners must provide appropriate warning signs for their guests.
-Property owners may be found responsible if someone drowns in their swimming pool if he or she didn’t post the necessary warning signs.
-In the absence of a lifeguard, there must be warning signs indicating the depth of the water, or “swim at your own risk” signs need to be clearly visible.
+- Warning Signs.
+Property owners may be found responsible if someone drowns in their swimming pool if he or she didn’t place any warning signs.
+In the absence of a lifeguard, there must be visible warning signs indicating the depth of the water.
 Illegible signs that are not clearly visible are insufficient and may subject a property owner to liability in the event of an accident.

-Negligence.
+- Negligence.
 There are many types of actions that may qualify as negligent.
-For example, improperly installed pool equipment that causes a drowning may subject a pool owner to liability.
-Another common example of negligence could be hiring an unqualified lifeguard whose negligent supervision then causes a drowning.
+For example, improperly installed pool equipment that causes someone to drown may subject a pool owner to liability.
+Another common example of negligence could be hiring an unqualified lifeguard whose poor supervision skills causes a drowning incident.

-Inadequate Fencing.
-This one is very important.
-A pool without fencing is 60% more likely to witness a drowning than a fenced in pool.
+- Inadequate Fencing.
+A pool without fencing is 60 percent more likely to witness a drowning than a fenced in pool.
 The legal standard is as follows: if a reasonable property owner would have installed fencing, then the property owner who failed to do so could be found responsible.

 Another common type of premises liability accident involves stairs.
 Adequate stair maintenance includes repairing damaged stairs and broken steps.
 It also means taking reasonable measures to ensure that it is safe for people to use those stairs.
-If an individual suffers a fall because of hazardous conditions on one of their stairways, that property owner can be held liable for any resulting damages.
+If a person suffers a fall because of hazardous conditions on one of the stairways, that property owner can be held liable for any resulting damages.

 Now that we understand how premises liability accidents are caused, we can discuss potential compensation.
 Below is a brief explanation of damages.
 Damages are a type of monetary award that is determined by a court of law to compensate an aggrieved individual for injuries sustained as a result of a property owner’s negligence.

-- Medical Bills: designed to compensate someone for any medicals costs they incurred or will incur as a result of their injuries
+- Medical Bills: Designed to compensate someone for any medical costs they incurred or will incur as a result of their injuries.

 - Emotional Distress

 If you have sustained injuries in a premises liability accident as a result of a property owner’s negligence or deliberate acts of malice, you have the right to hold the guilty party responsible for your losses.
-An Irvine premises liability attorney at our firm can recover financial compensation for the losses you have suffered.
-Call us today at (949) 334-9200 or email [email protected] to schedule a free consultation with our experienced, caring and compassionate legal team.
+An Irvine premises liability attorney at West Coast Trial Lawyers can help you recover compensation for your losses.